10 Steps to Choose an Office 365 Backup Solution

 Zmanda Pro has simple & straightforward pricing with up to 50% total cost of ownership (TCO) savings- all with an easy-to-set-up configuration.
 It can handle the growing data needs of any organization, its partnership with Wasabi: a managed storage provider that ensures smooth performance and economic efficiency as your data scales.

 It also allows you to store backup data on-premises, in cloud storage (such as AWS S3 or Azure Blob), or with a managed service provider.
-It follows a 3-2-1-1 backup strategy to keep your data shielded from every threat.
+It follows a 3-2-1-1 backup strategy to keep your data shielded from every threat, providing ransomware protection and ensuring business continuity.

-It employs advanced encryption standards such as 2-factor authentication, and Role-Based Access Controls (RBAC) to safeguard your data, ensuring it remains secure both in transit and at rest.
+It employs advanced encryption standards such as 2-factor authentication, and Role-Based Access Controls (RBAC) to safeguard your data, ensuring it remains secure both in transit and at rest, maintaining data integrity across your entire organization.

 The intuitive interface simplifies backup management, making it accessible for IT administrators with varying levels of expertise.